Browse our guides or talk to our team.

 If you select the “Generations” theme, all parallel topics within the same generation will be grouped by color.
 The generations theme works well if you need to show order or rank (think of generations in a family tree).

 Each parent node has + and – symbols that can be used to show or hide the child nodes attached to it.

-Because mind maps are not like other Gliffy diagrams, the mind map shortcuts won’t work with Gliffy’s other shape libraries and vice-versa.
+Because mind maps are not like other Gliffy diagrams, these shortcuts won’t work with Gliffy’s other shape libraries and vice-versa.

 But enough talk, click below to try it for yourself.
 We promise it’ll be fun!
 You can get started with this mind mapping template to Draw a Mind Map of your own or sign up for free trials via the buttons below.